Stocks dip on caution before Fed, earnings

 Bitcoin had slumped almost a fifth from an all-time high hit this month.

-Reporting by Danilo Masoni in Milan and Stanley White in Tokyo, editing by Estelle Shirbon and John Stonestreet
+Reporting by Matt Scuffham in New York and Danilo Masoni in Milan; Editing by Estelle Shirbon, Will Dunham and John Stonestreet

 Our Standards: The Thomson Reuters Trust Principles.